alejandrobll/py-sphviewer/README.md

 Previous movies shows a 3D rotation around a dark matter halo taken from a cosmological simulation and the "Cosmic Web Stripping" process, which arises from hydrodynamical interaction betweet the gas content of a dwarf galaxy and the large-scale structure of the Universe

 # Changelogs

+- version 1.1.0

+  * Py-SPHViewer should work with Python 3.
+We thank Elliott Sales de Andrade (@QuLogic) for making this possible.
+  * Image returned by Render.get_image(), or QuickView.get_image() is normalized by the pixel area.
+This means that the value of each pixel, when smoothing the particle mass, can be regarded as the actual surface density.

 - version 1.0.5
   * Scipy.weave is now deprecated in Scipy 0.19, so I removed all dependencies to it.
   * Minor bugs fixed.